Adopting a child

 + In some situations:

-- proof that the adoption took place in accordance with the convention (certificate of conformity, Article 23 of the Hague Adoption Convention)
+- proof that the adoption took place in accordance with the Convention (certificate of conformity, Article 23 of the Hague Adoption Convention)

 Legalization of foreign documents

-Adoption papers and birth certificates sometimes need to be legalized.
-Whether this is necessary for you depends on the country where the documents were prepared.
-For more information, visit the central government website | Legalizing Foreign Documents.
+The adoption papers and birth certificate sometimes need to be legalized.
+Whether this is necessary for you depends on the country where the documents were drawn up.
+For more information, see the website of the Dutch government | Legalization of foreign documents .

 Are the documents not in Dutch, English, French or German?
 Then an official interpreter/translator in the Netherlands must translate the documents.